lxgr-linux/buildaur/README.md

 showPKGBUILD : Print out PKGBUILD before asking to edit it.
 Default is '1'<br>
 sudoreset : Reset sudo before running PKGBUILD.
 Default is '1'.
 This may cause typing in your password more often, but is also more secure.<br>
 ask_warn_inst : Ask you if you want to update packages wich higher local versions than aur versions.<br>
+layout : Specifies the look of the program at updates.
+Options are 'old' and 'new'.<br>
+color : Turn on and off colored output.<br>

 # Blacklist